 Rentals and shuttles may be available from any of several outfitters serving the Dolores and surrounding rivers.
 Other outfitters elsewhere in Colorado and other states may also provide services on the Dolores River.

 The Upper Dolores River is a beautiful place where canoeists can join kayakers and rafters to enjoy one of Colorado's premiere whitewater rivers.
-What it lacks in technical merit is more than made up for by its serene and spectacular scenery.
+The first ten miles of this reach are seldom paddled, and even more rare is anybody paddling above Rico where this reach begins.
+What it lacks in technical merit on its Class II to III water is more than made up for by its serene and spectacular scenery.
 The water is fast moving and cold, the season is short, and it is not as crowded as more popular stretches can be, especially on Memorial Day weekend, when the river below the Town of Dolores becomes very popular with pedestrian paddlers out for a weekend of fun on the river.
+The channel is choked with boulders that would make swimming less than fun, so this is a good place to stay inside your boat and keep it upright.
+But, the banks are a tree-lined mountain valley with incredible scenery (when you have time to look!)

-Parking is limited, and you will have to self-shuttle, but once you get there you will find 14 miles of thrilling water, assuming there was a normal or higher snowpack the preceeding winter.
+Parking is limited, and you will have to self-shuttle, but once you get there you will find up to 24 miles of thrilling water, assuming there was a normal or higher snowpack the preceeding winter and depending where you choose to start and end your trip.
 If the snowpack was light, then there may be insufficient water to paddle, in which case you can take out the camera and photograph a lovely place to which you will want to return at another time.
 It is best to check with BLM or outfitters on the Lower Dolores for water flows before driving to the river.
 Be sure to wear layered water-repelling fabrics, wetsuits or drysuits to guard against hypothermia.